GarretAnd/Sudoku-Proj/IMPLEMENTATION.md

 3. Unable to create sudoku puzzle (out of memory)
 4. Unable to solve given sudoku puzzle

-Puzzles that are not able to be solved are handled internally, and will not output an error, but simply state that the puzzle cannot be solved.

 ## Memory Leaks

 Using `myvalgrind`, all memory leaks have been plugged.